-“Ayda” means something like “returning visitor” in Arabic, which is not a randomely elected name.
-This camp is filled with refugees from 1948, who are all strongly determined to return back to where they once lived.
+“Ayda” means something close to “returning visitor” in Arabic, which symbolises perfectly the spirit of this refugee camp.
+The camp is filled with refugees from 1948, all strongly determined to return back to where they once lived.
 Everywhere in the refugee camp there’s graffiti on the walls, confirming this believe.
-All of them are about the “Nakba” (Arabic for “catastrophe”, refering to the consequences of the 1948 events for the Palestinians) and their firm believe that one day they will return.
+All of them are about the “Nakba” (Arabic for “catastrophe”, referring to the consequences of the 1948 events for the Palestinians) and their firm believe that one day they will return.

-I’ve seen this kind of spirit among many other Palestinians in the occupied territories but there was something very different about this place.
-It was on a whole other level that I hadn’t seen before.
+I’ve seen this kind of spirit among many other Palestinians in the occupied territories, but there was something very different about this place.
+It was on a whole other level that I hadn’t yet seen before.

-While walking along the streets in the camp, I suddenly came across a really bad, nauseous smell forcing every bypassing to close their mouth and nose.
+While walking along the streets in the camp I suddenly came across a really bad, nauseous smell forcing every bypassing to close their mouth and nose.
 At first I thought the bad smell came from some nearby trash zone but was later told by our ‘guide’ the real reason, which was even more nauseous.
-Apparantly, during demonstrations and protests in the camp, Israeli forces spray stinking chemicals at the protesters, something the locals named “Stinky Water”.
-This extreme, disgusting smell will last for about 20 days if it gets on you, and it is so bad, that in the first days after getting sprayed you are forced to stay indoors.
-“If you try to wash it off, it will get even worse”, one of the Palestinians, who himself couldn’t get rid of the smell for five whole months, tells us.
+Apparently, during demonstrations and protests in the camp, Israeli forces spray stinking chemicals at the protesters, something the locals named “Stinky Water”.
+This extreme, disgusting smell will last for about 20 days if it gets on you, and it’s so bad, that in the first days after getting sprayed you are forced to stay indoors.
+“If you try to wash it off, it will get even worse”, one of the Palestinians, who himself hadn’t been able to get rid of the smell for five whole months, tells us.
 Protests take place frequently in Aida Camp, so these stinking chemicals are something the Palestinians live with almost constantly.

-Later during the day went over to one the UN children schools, which had blocked its windows due to a shooting episode in 2004, one of the locals tells us.
-While standing outside the building we suddenly see a small group of young Palestinian boys marching down the street with their heads high, their tank tops and t-shirts wrapped around their heads, a stone in each hand and a smile on the lip.
-With their peace signs in the air they are posing for those of us taking pictures.
+Later during the day we went over to one the UN children schools, which had blocked its windows due to a shooting episode in 2004, one of the locals told us.
+While standing outside the building, we suddenly see a small group of young Palestinian boys marching down the street with their heads high, their tank tops and t-shirts wrapped around their heads, a stone in each hand, and a smile on the lip.
+With their peace signs in the air, they’re posing for those of us taking pictures.
 A couple of them are standing with distance and we are told that it’s due to fear of getting in trouble with the Israeli soldiers for what they were about to do.